B4RN and Project Gigabit

 You confirm your service is live — only then is the voucher released, and B4RN receives payment

-Please respond promptly when asked to confirm your service.
-If a voucher isn’t confirmed, the funding is lost.
+Please respond promptly when asked to confirm your broadband service is connected.
+If a connection enabled by voucher funding isn’t confirmed, the funding is lost.
 Once the maximum funding for a project is used, B4RN continues connecting other properties without vouchers, ensuring the network keeps expanding.

 How the process works